Enhanced cooperation: Related intergovernmental treaties

-Although not formally part of European Union law, several closely related treaties have been signed outside the framework of the EU and its predecessors between the member states because the EU lacked authority to act in the field.
+Although not formally part of European Union law, several closely related treaties have been signed outside the framework of the EU and its predecessors between the EU member states because the EU lacked authority to act in the field.
 After the EU obtained such autonomy, the conventions were gradually replaced by EU instruments.
 Examples are the Brussels Convention of 1968 (on jurisdiction in civil matters, replaced by the Brussels I Regulation), the Rome Convention on Contractual Obligations of 1980 (on choice of law in contractual matters, replaced by the Rome I Regulation except in Denmark), the Dublin Convention of 1990 (on asylum seekers, replaced by the Dublin II Regulation) as well as the Europol Convention of 1995 (came under the EU's competence with the Lisbon Treaty and replaced by a Council Decision.)
 Furthermore, several treaties have been concluded between a subset of EU member states due to a lack of unanimity.
 The Schengen Treaty was agreed to in 1985 in this manner, but was subsequently incorporated into EU law by the Amsterdam Treaty, with the remaining EU member states that had not signed the treaty being given an opt-out from implementing it.
 More recently, the Prüm Convention and European Fiscal Compact were signed as intergovernmental treaties.
 However, both state that the intention of the signatories is to incorporate the treaty's provisions into EU structures and that EU law should take precedence over the treaty.
 As well, both agreements are open to accession by any EU member state.
 The Treaty Establishing the European Stability Mechanism was also signed and entered into force outside of the EU framework.
 However, a TFEU amendment was ratified which gives the ESM a legal basis in the EU treaties.